SafetyCulture-Internship2021/metrics-backend-q4-2021/README.md

 Path: `/src/dao`

 The DAO directory contains a number of `.js` files responsible for generating and executing queries against the database.
-Each DAO file should be responsible for a single
+Each DAO file should be responsible for a single entity within the DB

 #### Handlers
 Path: `/src/handlers`

+THe handlers directory contains a number of handlers files, each of which is responsible for defining HTTP endpoints, and registering them with the hapi instance.

 #### Application
 Path: `/src/application.js`

+`application.js` is the application entrypoint.
+When adding new DAOs or Handlers, they will need to be added to the application constructor.

 ## Routes